What is Shingles and How Common Is It?

 Several antiviral medicines are available to treat shingles.
 These medicines shorten the length and severity of the illness.
 They work best when you take them as soon as possible after the rash appears.

 Preventing Shingles with Vaccination

 Shingles is preventable with vaccination.
-There is no specific length of time one must wait after having shingles before receiving the shingles vaccine, although it would be best to make sure the shingles rash has disappeared before getting vaccinated.
-It is given as an injection into the upper arm.
+There is no specific length of time one must wait after having shingles before receiving the shingles vaccine so long as the rashes have healed.

 There are two vaccines available – Zostervax (live vaccine) and Shringrix (non-live vaccine).
 Both are approved for use for ages 50 years and older.

-It is generally regarded as a very safe vaccine.
-Common adverse events include redness, pain and swelling at the injection site, fever, fatigue, headache, body aches, malaise, and nausea.
+They are generally regarded as very safe vaccines.
+Common adverse events include redness, pain, and swelling at the injection site, fever, fatigue, headache, body aches, malaise, and nausea.

 Both Zostervax and Shingrix are available at most Raffles Medical clinics.

 To receive the vaccine, please contact your preferred Raffles Medical clinic to place an order for the vaccine.